johvin/guideline/README.md

 - play : start the guideline after doing some settings
 - prev : play the previous hint
 - next : play the next hint, if there's no more hint, stop the guideline and exit
+- hasNext : tell if there is a follow-up hint
 - stop : stop playing the guideline

 ### Keyboard shortcuts